Death is like the insect

 My head falls to my right and I see the ground slope forward, distant lights shining through the trees.
 I sit up, looking down to see dozens and dozens of stones.
 They are small, gray, and all share a strange symbol on their faces.

 I shake my head, trying to recall what they might mean.
 But my mind is blank.
-I can’t remember anything.
-I sit there a long while, watching the sky lightening.
-Finally, under streaks of orange and red, I stand up and start walking downhill.
+I can’t remember anything as I stagger to my feet and begin stumbling downhill as the sunrise lights the sky with streaks of red and orange.

 Eventually, I reach a small café on the outskirts of a town.
 The little eatery is small but charming, stirring something inside of me.
 Somehow, despite all the things I’d forgotten, I recall that it was the place my parents met, and a flood of memories hits me.
 It’s my father, sitting across from me, smiling over tall stacks of pancakes or muffins or coffee.
 Those Sunday breakfasts with him after church.